 Be sure to select the correct fluid for the temperature range of the calibration.
 Bath fluids should be selected to operate safely with adequate thermal properties to meet the application requirements.
 Also, be aware that some fluids expand and could overflow the bath if not watched.
-Refer to Section 8.2, Bath Fluid, for information specific to fluid selection and to the MSDS sheet specific to the fluid selected.
+Refer to Section 8.3, Bath Fluid, and subsequent subsections for information specific to fluid selection and to the MSDS sheet specific to the fluid selected.
 Generally, baths are set to one temperature and used to calibrate probes only at that single temperature.
 This means that the type of bath fluid does not have to change.
 Additionally, the bath can be left energized reducing the stress on the system.